Eye movement: Physiology

-Pursuit movement or smooth pursuit is the movement the eyes make while tracking an object's movement, so that its moving image can remain maintained on fovea.
+Pursuit movement or smooth pursuit is the movement the eyes make while tracking an object's movement, so that its moving image can remain maintained on the fovea.

 Saccades

 The eyes are never completely at rest: they make frequent fixational eye movement even when fixated at one point.
 The reason for this movement is related to the photoreceptors and the ganglion cells.
 It appears that a constant visual stimulus can make the photoreceptors or the ganglion cells become unresponsive; on the other hand a changing stimulus will not.
 So the eye movement constantly changes the stimuli that fall on the photoreceptors and the ganglion cells, making the image clearer.

 Saccades are the rapid movement of eyes that is used while scanning a visual scene.
 In our subjective impression, the eyes do not move smoothly across the printed page during reading.
 Instead, they make short and rapid movements called saccades.
 During each saccade the eyes move as fast as they can and the speed cannot be consciously controlled in between the fixations.
 Each movement is worth a few minutes of arc, at regular intervals about three to four per second.
 One of the main uses for saccades is to scan a greater area with the high-resolution fovea of the eye.
-Research conducted by the University of South Australia in partnership with the University of Stuttgart has revealed the relationship between eye moment and personality traits that AI can read.